 State of compliance

-The Third Package obligation to appoint a compliance officer and adopt a compliance programme is not applied in any utility in Bosnia and Herzegovina.
+The Third Package obligation to appoint a compliance officer and adopt a compliance programme is not applied in any of the utilities in Bosnia and Herzegovina.

-Non-compliance with requirements for the unbundling of distribution system operators throughout Bosnia and Herzegovina is subject to an infringement procedure initiated by the Secretariat in January 2018 (Case ECS 05/17).
+The lack of full transposition and the missing legal and functional unbundling of the distribution system operators throughout Bosnia and Herzegovina are subject to an infringement procedure (Case ECS 05/17).